 Cystic fibrosis (CF) is a life-threatening condition which causes mucus buildup in the body, severely damaging the respiratory, digestive and reproductive systems.
 Cystic fibrosis, most often diagnosed during childhood, is caused by an inherited gene mutation.
 Although cystic fibrosis cannot be cured, many CF patients are living longer, healthier lives thanks to progress in research and care.

-The Adult Cystic Fibrosis Program at Brigham and Women's Hospital (BWH) Lung Center is a collaborative program between BWH and Boston Children's Hospital.
+The Adult Cystic Fibrosis Program at the Lung Center is a collaborative program between Brigham and Women's Hospital and Boston Children's Hospital.
 Working together, specialists from these two medical centers provide comprehensive, continuous care for cystic fibrosis patients from childhood to adulthood.

 Cystic fibrosis is a genetic (or inherited) disease.
 A baby will be born with CF if two CF genes are inherited—one from the mother and one from the father.